Jacksonville Paralysis Attorneys

 Outside of accidents, nerve damage can be caused by negligent practitioners during medical procedures and, tragically, at birth.

-What Kind of Support Is Available?
+What Kind Of Support Is Available?

 Unfortunately, researchers have not yet found a cure for paralysis.
 That being said, there are many options available for treatment and support.